 Take a stroll through Tornide Väljak park

-Covered in snow in the winter along the outside edge of the the northwest city walls this park was beautiful, so i can only imagine it’s lush and beautiful to explore in the warmer months too.
+Covered in snow in the winter, along the outside edge of the the northwest city walls, this park was beautiful to wander around, so I can only imagine it’s lush and beautiful to explore in the warmer months too.
 From here the Estonian Maritime Museum is in one of the city wall towers.
 It details the 16th-century seafaring history of Estonia.
-For a more comprehensive exhibition and real vessels to explore and go inside, head to the Martime Museum on the seafront.
+For a more comprehensive exhibition and real vessels to explore and go inside, head to the Maritime Museum on the seafront.

-I hope this has helped you with some ideas for your trip to Tallinn!
-I’d love to know if you’re planning a trip to Tallinn in the comments below or you can check out more photo locations on my Instagram and send me a message with any questions
+I hope this has helped you with some ideas for your two day trip to Tallinn, especially if you’re planning to visit Tallinn in winter, you can see plenty of Tallinn in 2 days!
+I’d love to know if you’re planning a trip so let me know in the comments below or you can check out more photo locations on my Instagram and send me a message with any questions.

 Pin it for later to help plan your future trip!